awesome-pro/neon-website/content/docs/guides/protected-branches.md

 ![IP Allow configuration](/docs/guides/ip_allow_protected_branches.png)

-This option removes IP restrictions from _all branches_ in your Neon project and applies them to protected branches only.
+This option removes IP restrictions from _all branches_ in your Unique project and applies them to protected branches only.

 After you've selected the protected branches option, click **Save changes** to apply the new configuration.